pymc-devs/pymc-examples/examples/bart/bart_heteroscedasticity.myst.md

 +++

 ## Authors
-- Authored by [Juan Orduz](https://juanitorduz.github.io/) in February 2023
+- Authored by [Juan Orduz](https://juanitorduz.github.io/) in Feb, 2023
+- Rerun by Osvaldo Martin in Mar, 2023
-- Rerun by Osvaldo Martin in March 2023
+- Rerun by Osvaldo Martin in Nov, 2023

 +++